thedavidmeister/xoroshiro128/README.md

   16))
 ```

-This approach is ~100x slower than xoroshiro128+.
+This approach is ~50x slower than xoroshiro128+ and ~260x slower than `Math.random` (due to the string manipulation, I assume).

-Overall the suitability in CLJS is not as clear cut as CLJ due to lack of native long support.
+Overall the use-cases in CLJS are not as clear cut as CLJ due to lack of native long support.

 I recommend xoroshiro128+ when: